-Women can be double-counted across the intervention disaggregates if they receive more than one intervention, but a unique number of women reached must be entered into the age disaggregates.
-In order to avoid double counting across interventions, the implementing partner should follow a two-step process:
+Double counting across disaggregates: Women can be double-counted across the intervention disaggregates if they receive more than one intervention, but a unique number of women reached must be entered into the age disaggregates.
+The age disaggregates must sum to the total number of pregnant women reached.
+In order to avoid double counting across interventions, the implementing partner (IP) should follow a two-step process: